 Macro photography brings its own kind of magic to the table.
 Macro photography ideas can be a great way to show ordinary objects in a new light, providing a challenge for new and seasoned photographers alike.
-If you're considering adding new photography projects to your online portfolio, macro photography might be a great place to start.
+If you're considering adding new photography projects to your online portfolio website, macro photography might be a great place to start.

 What Is Macro Photography